 One of the reasons often raised by parents as barriers to diagnosis is the fear of mental illness stigma.

 ADHD is a neurodevelopmental disorder affecting neurostransmitter circuits.
-We know that the brain circuits are more flexible in younger brains than in older ones (this flexibility is called the plasticity of the brain).
+We know that the brain circuits are more flexible in younger brains than in older ones (this flexibility is called the plasticity of the brain)8.

-That means the earlier the disorder is diagnosed, the sooner interventions can be provided and the more likely they can interrupt the risk pathways leading to ADHD.
+That means the earlier the disorder is diagnosed, the sooner interventions can be provided and the more likely they can interrupt the risk pathways leading to more advanced ADHD9,10.